zbentley/bash-tricks/range/README.md

 This function outputs (to STDOUT) a _space-separated_ range of words as specified by `ARGS`.

 `ARGS` must be either one or two [word-separated](http://mywiki.wooledge.org/WordSplitting) arguments.
 Supplying more arguments than that will cause those arguments to be returned verbatim, as in the last case below.

+The value of `IFS` does not affect this function's behavior in any way.

 `ARGS` should be one of: